ppy/osu-wiki/news/2026/2026-03-31-performance-points-star-rating-updates.md

 ### Change Speed difficulty summation to be a harmonic sum

-First, some context: a core principal in difficulty calculation is chunking.
-Rather than difficulty being awarded for every single object, chunking splits the map into 400ms segments and the hardest note in each chunk is the difficulty for that chunk.
-Final difficulty is formed by doing a weighted sum of all difficulty chunks, meaning that only a certain number of notes end up contributing a non-negligible amount of difficulty.
-This means that skills have needed a length bonus in PP in order to ensure that adding more notes increases the reward for a map.
+Final difficulty is formed by doing a geometric sum of difficulties, meaning that only a certain number of notes end up contributing a non-negligible amount of difficulty.
+This means that a length bonus in PP has been necessary in order to ensure that adding more notes increases the reward for a map.

 Thanks to a [change](https://github.com/ppy/osu/pull/34696) by [kwotaq](https://osu.ppy.sh/users/8195972), this final difficulty is now formed using a harmonic sum for the Speed skill.
 This means that every note contributes to Speed's final difficulty, and does not require a length bonus to ensure more notes increase star rating.
 This also comes with the advantage that the reward for more notes is directly tied to difficulty, so maps with a lot of easy notes will receive a lower reward than maps of equal length with a higher number of difficult notes.

 ![](/wiki/shared/news/2026-03-31-performance-points-star-rating-updates/harmonic-summation.png)

+### Replace fixed-length strain chunking with variable-length strains

+First, some context: a core principal in difficulty calculation is chunking.
+Rather than difficulty being awarded for every single object, chunking splits the map into 400ms segments and the hardest note in each chunk is the difficulty for that chunk.
+However, this causes issues, as it is prone to fluctuations without changing a beatmap's difficulty.
+Adjusting a beatmap's offset, for example, is one way that chunking could result in changing star rating without changing the perceived difficulty.
+Rate changes are another, where 0.01 increments could see a decrease in star rating due to the BPM change.
+This is due to chunks being a fixed size, meaning BPM and offset changes will shift which chunks certain notes in a beatmap fall into (thus changing final difficulty).

+Thanks to a [change](https://github.com/ppy/osu/pull/33351) by [Finadoggie](https://osu.ppy.sh/users/14182048), chunks are now tied to objects and are allowed to vary in size.
+This means that offset and BPM changes are no longer able to influence difficulty on their own.

+Ultimately, this results in random (albeit minor) gains and losses across the board as previous chunking was essentially a random number generator by itself.

 ### Replace AR and HD bonuses with a new Reading skill